Programmierspiele/Hackathon-Framework/README.md

 API-Specification
 =================

 You have to extend either the Server or the Client class dependent on your purpose.
 And pass the an instance to a Connection (for clients) or a Network (for servers).
+And finally clients have to call the startClientLoop-Method on the connection to get the game rolling.

+###### Ruby
 ```ruby
 class MyAI < Client
   ...